Twanislas/blog.twan.ovh/_posts/2021-02-07-plex-lxc-proxmox-gpu-passthrough.md

 ---
 title: "Plex in LXC on Proxmox, with Nvidia GPU passthrough"
-categories:
-  - Home server
+category: Home server
-tags:
-  - Proxmox
+tags: Proxmox
 ---

 Here's how I got my Plex server running inside an unprivileged CT on Proxmox, passing my mighty GTX 680 for transcodes.
 Bear in mind that this how _I_ did it.
 If you want to do the same, you'll have to adapt some commands and configs to your own setup.